 Starting in October 2018 the Baby & Me Tobacco Free Program was implemented in Johnson County and was housed in our office.
-This past year, we collaborated with Up Stream Prevention, which provided more funding to hire an additional staff member to focus on building relationships with local physician's offices in hopes to increase outside referrals.
-Individuals eligible are pregnant women who are smoking or recently quit smoking prior to pregnancy.
+This past year, we collaborated with Up Stream Prevention, which led the transition to house the program within the Johnson County Health Department.